nsg-ethz/Sustainable-Computing-Taxonomy/taxonomy-description.md

 ### Boundaries

+> TODO:
+> - Give an example
+> - Explain that this is "free text" in general but should probably be made more categorical for a given context.
+For example: for the boundaries of an LLM include (operation, embodied), (training, inference) are obvious categories that could/should be used.

 Impact assessment studies must clearly identify their boundaries; that is, where does the system we study end?
-It is particularly important for consequential reasoning: a given action may have positive consequences within one’s boundary, but negat- ive ones outside.
+It is particularly important for consequential reasoning: a given action may have positive consequences within one’s boundary, but negative ones outside.
 A current example is carbon-aware computing, which may reduce the carbon footprint of a cloud provider but leads to an increase in the footprint for the power grid.
 While it is virtually impossible to account for all externalities for a true global net impact assessment, one must be aware and mindful of potential consequences outside of one’s system boundaries.